 Female Poverty Rate

-The race least likely to be in poverty in Friday Harbor is Hispanic, with 15.58% below the poverty level.
+The race least likely to be in poverty in Friday Harbor is Multiple, with 18.28% below the poverty level.

 Veteran Poverty Rate

 Non citizens include legal permanent residents (green card holders), international students, temporary workers, humanitarian migrants, and illegal immigrants.

 Born in Friday Harbor

 90.77% of Friday Harbor residents were born in the United States, with 37.07% having been born in Washington.
 7.02% of residents are not US citizens.
 Of those not born in the United States, the largest percentage are from Latin America.